WHY the benefits of yoga

 To be able to experience peace in the face of any situation, through any difficulty or discomfort or fear.
 To sense that life is fluid and so are we, we can change along with the changing circumstances. but change from our inner compass.
 When were feeling reactive, frustrated or upset, its the perfect opportunity to practice.
 The situation becomes a yoga pose, its challenging you & you can choose the way to react.
 Can you stay centred with your breath & transcend the default responses.

 "Thank you and your yoga family for sharing your practice/teachings with me.
 It has been a great experience which brought me to a better place in my practice.
-I very much enjoyed the Pilates and hope that others get involved as it is a nice mix… I was very inspired by you Jane, thank you…You are Awesome..."
+II was very inspired by you Jane, thank you…You are Awesome..."